sassoftware/azure-quickstart-templates/sas-viya-resources-only/README.md

   * Description: Allow inbound SSH traffic to the Ansible Controller from this CIDR block (IP address range).
 Must be a valid IP CIDR range of the form x.x.x.x/x.
   * Type: string
   * Default: *none*
-* **CAS Node Count**
-  * Description: The number of CAS nodes in the deployment.
-If this is set to 1, an SMP environment is built with one CAS controller.
-If this is set to a value of 2 or more, an MPP environment is built (n workers + 1 controller).
-  * Type: int
-  * Default: 1
-  * Allowed values: 1-10
 * **_artifactsLocationSasToken**
   * Description: For a standard deployment, leave empty.
 If you are running from a blob template, then provide the Shared Access Signature token (starting with a ?) that grants authorization to the private template.
   * Type: securestring